AndrewDongminYoo/docs-trunk-io-ko/check/advanced-setup/plugins/plugins.md

----
-description: >-
+# Plugins

 Plugins repositories allow users to expand the core capabilities of the Trunk CLI and to share configuration between different repositories.
----

-# Plugins

 ### Importing a plugin repository